VCCE/VCC/docs/disassembler.md

 ![fig dis04](images/dis04.png)

 The "Breakpoints" listbox shows the breakpoint's real address and the original opcode.
+A breakpoint can be removed by selecting it and pressing "Delete".

 <div style="page-break-after: always;"></div>